wzfukui/ProxyFox/README_en.md

 ## Usage Guide

 1. **View Proxies**: Click the ProxyFox icon in the browser toolbar
-2. **Switch Proxies**: Click the desired proxy configuration in the popup window
+2. **Switch Proxies**: Click the desired proxy configuration in the popup window (current page will automatically refresh)
 3. **Add Proxy**: Click the "Add Configuration" button and fill in proxy information
 4. **Edit Proxy**: Click the edit button on existing configuration items
 5. **Delete Proxy**: Click the "Delete" button in the edit interface